 Just don't do it.
 You'll be way better off.

-For much more amazingly truthful and insightful information about ECommerce, check out my EBiz Insider Workshop.
+For much more amazingly truthful and insightful information about ECommerce, check out my FREE EBiz Insider Video Series.

 - Automatic Product Feeds: Good or Bad?